CCherishing/Display_Tank_Explorer/READ_ME.txt

 To run this code, VS Code must be installed and zip file opened as folder in workspace.
 Navigate to the "RUN_ME.py" file and click on "Run current file in interactive environment."

+If you are listed as a collaborator, you should clone the repository instead of downloading a local copy.
+To clone the repository, open a new window in VS Code and clone using HTTPS.

 ------------------------------------------------------------------------------------------------------
 PROGRAM DETAILS